code-payments/code-sdk/docs/reference/splitter.md

 # Code Privacy Protocol

 Blockchains unlocked a new financial paradigm with their open and permissionless nature.
 The challenge is this often comes at the cost of privacy.
 On blockchains, like Solana, when Alice makes a payment to Bob, both parties gain insight into each other's account balances.
-And if Charlie has ever payed Alice, he will see her payment to Bob, and no know Bob's account balance.
+And if Charlie has ever paid Alice, he will see her payment to Bob, and know know Bob's account balance.
 A simple payment unlocks the ability to view the entirety of another party's financial state and history.
 This level of exposure is a standard characteristic across many blockchains, not just Solana.

-Our view is basic privacy is a fundamental requirement for any payments product.
+Our view is that basic privacy is a fundamental requirement for any payments product.
 Without it, a user's financial life is on display, including what they have and who they've paid.

 To address this privacy concern, we have developed the Code Privacy Protocol.
 This protocol seeks to ensure confidentiality of both account balance and individual payments, providing users with a degree of privacy without compromising the integrity and security inherent in blockchain systems.

 Privacy taken too far, however, can lead to bad outcomes.
 To mitigate the potential of Code being used for nefarious activity, Code users are limited to `$250 USD` per payment, up to `$1000 USD` per day.

 ::: info Note
 This document is fairly dense and aimed at those who are familiar with Solana and blockchains.
 If you're new to Solana, we recommend you start with the [Solana docs](https://docs.solana.com/).
-Additionally, fimilarity with [Merkle Trees](https://en.wikipedia.org/wiki/Merkle_tree) is helpful.
+Additionally, familiarity with [Merkle Trees](https://en.wikipedia.org/wiki/Merkle_tree) is helpful.
 :::

 ## Overview